ML for Developers: Build Models Without Drowning in Math (2026)

 Features and Labels

-- Feature — an input variable (e.g., number of bedrooms, user age)
+- Feature — an input variable (number of bedrooms, user age, word frequency, pixel value)

-- Label — the target you are predicting (e.g., sale price, churn = yes/no)
+- Label — the target you are predicting (sale price, churn yes/no, sentiment score)

 Overfitting and Underfitting

-- Overfitting — model memorizes training data, performs poorly on new data
+- Overfitting — the model memorizes training data, including noise.
+High training accuracy, low test accuracy.

 Hyperparameters vs Parameters

-- Parameters — learned from data (weights in a neural network)
+- Parameters — learned from data (weights in a neural network, thresholds in a decision tree).
+You do not set these; training does.

-- Hyperparameters — set by you before training (learning rate, number of trees)
+- Hyperparameters — set by you before training (learning rate, number of trees, regularization strength, tree depth).
+These control the training process itself.

 Step-by-Step: Your First ML Model in Python